Do you feed your pets coconut oil? If so, awesome! If not, you should! If coconut oil is good for us, then it’s good for our pets too!

 Just like humans, dogs can also glean benefit from regular consumption of coconut oil.
 Now, due to the FTC and FDA laws governing what you can and can’t say about the health benefits of coconut oil, I’m not going to list any specific benefits here.
 Traditionally, those laws govern humans, but since many of us consider our pets “humans”, and I am referring to human-grade coconut oil products, I’m going to err on the side of caution and not list anything specific.

-For a list on how dogs can benefit from coconut oil, check out this post from Dogs Naturally Magazine.
+For a list of how dogs can benefit from coconut oil, check out this post from Dogs Naturally Magazine.
 We can personally attest that since we started feeding our dogs coconut oil, we have noticed less of that stinky doggie breath and they both seem to have more energy.
 Also, one of our dogs has a bad back leg and he seems to be a lot less stiff since incorporating coconut oil into his diet.
 Is it the coconut oil that’s helping?
 Who knows, but it’s certainly not hurting!

 If you want to hear more about what benefits our pets can get from coconut oil, check out what this veterinarian, Dr. Karen Becker, has to say about the subject.
-The information about the gall bladder and pancreas is very interesting!
+The information about the gallbladder and pancreas is very interesting!
 I’m assuming that if that is true for pets, it would be true for humans too?

 If you’re looking for even more reason to feed your pets coconut oil, check out this video from a professional groomer who uses coconut oil on her pets and 4-legged customers.